-The food contamination cases in Philippines is witnessing considerable rise in the recent years.
+The food contamination cases in the Philippines is witnessing a considerable rise in recent years.
 There has been a greater public outcry to bring in strict food safety regulations and rules to contain the contamination cases.
 Food contamination cases seem to be a major problem in this island nation and that can be considered as a serious problem in the future.

 The Philippines is expected to have an estimated population of 94 million people which makes it the 12th most populous country in the world.
-The country is among the most sought after travel destinations in the world owing to the tourism attractions that are present in the country.
+The country is among the most sought after travel destinations in the world owing to the tourist attractions that are present in the country.

 One of the most notable food contamination cases took place in the year 2008.
 In 2008, it was found that many milk products that were distributed across the country were found to have traces of an industrial chemical known as melamine.